 - I spent two years living and working at a place called Gould Farm in New England;

-- I’ve visited a lot of monasteries, and seriously considered joining one;
+- I’ve visited a lot of monasteries, and seriously considered joining one; now, I’m in their oblate formation program.

 - I obsessively researched dozens of intentional communities all over the world and tried to get grants, with varying levels of success, to study them more closely.